cfw-guide/dsi.cfw.guide/docs/fr_FR/installing-unlaunch.md

 ::: danger

 If you have not yet done so, please follow [Dumping NAND](dumping-nand).
-Même si les chances sont minces, Unlaunch peut accidentellement brick votre Nintendo DSi.
+While the chances are slim, Unlaunch can accidentally brick your Nintendo DSi.
 A NAND backup + [hardmod](https://wiki.ds-homebrew.com/ds-index/hardmod) would allow you to restore this backup, provided you know how to solder.

 :::